-Let's review what driving experts say about what happens when the three control systems (brakes, steering and acceleration) don't have enough friction where the tires meet the road to do what the driver has asked.
+Let us review what driving experts say about what happens when the three control systems (brakes, steering and acceleration) do not have enough friction where the tires meet the road to do what the driver has asked.

-In any emergency, don't give up.
+In any emergency, do not give up.
 Keep trying to steer and constantly seek an escape route or area of less danger.